Pfizer Canada Professor in Pain Research, and Canada Research Chair (Tier 1) in Human Pain Genetics

-The Diatchenko lab investigates the psychological, molecular, cellular, and genetic pathways that mediate both acute and persistent pain states.
-Their primary goal is to identify the critical elements of human genetic variability contributing to pain sensitivity and pathophysiological pain states that will enable individualized treatments and therapies.
-Other related research endeavors include molecular hierarchy of functional SNPs (single-nucleotide polymorphisms) and SNP-depend regulation of gene expression, underlying molecular pain signaling.
+My lab investigates the psychological, molecular, cellular, and genetic pathways that mediate both acute and persistent pain states.
+Our primary goal is to identify the critical elements of human genetic variability contributing to pain sensitivity and pathophysiological pain states that will enable individualized treatments and therapies.
+Other related research endeavors include molecular hierarchy and evolution of functional SNPs (single-nucleotide polymorphisms), regulation of gene expression underlying molecular pain signaling, testing of surrogate pain animal models for genes influencing human pain, and clustering of neurological and psychological phenotypes that contribute to human persistent pain conditions.
 Answering these questions requires collaboration with experts in both clinical and basic biological sciences.
-Such collaborative activities allow the Diatchenko group to take basic genetic findings all the way from human association studies, through molecular and cellular mechanisms, to animal models, and ultimately to human clinical trials.
+Such collaborative activities allow my lab to take basic genetic findings all the way from human association studies, through molecular and cellular mechanisms, to animal models, and ultimately to human clinical trials.